Warring Kennedy: Early life and business career

-Born in County Down, Ireland, on 12 November 1827, he attended a grammar school in Derry and apprenticed at a dried food business in Kilrea.
+He was born in County Down, Ireland, on 12 November 1827, he attended a grammar school in Derry and apprenticed at a dried food business in Kilrea.
 He later moved to Belfast before immigrating to Toronto in 1857.
 He worked first for the firm of Robert Walker, known as The Golden Lion, and then for John Macdonald & Company.

 In 1869, Kennedy and two others opened a wholesale dry goods firm called Sampson, Kennedy and Gemmel.
 It was later renamed Sampson, Kennedy & Company after the death of Gemmel.
 The business was located in a warehouse at Scott and Colborne Streets in Toronto and they sold fabric and sewing goods.
 Kennedy was the general manager of the warehouse and managed purchases.
 He was also involved in several political organisations including the Toronto Board of Trade, the Yorkville and Toronto Christian Temperance Mission, and the Upper Canada Bible Society.
 He was also secretary of the Toronto Conference of Methodists and a delegate at the 1890 Methodist ecumenical council.